PaddlePaddle/docs/docs/install/index_en.rst

             python -m pip install paddlepaddle-gpu -i https://pypi.tuna.tsinghua.edu.cn/simple

-        If you are using Windows environment, please use the following instruction:

-            python -m pip install paddlepaddle_gpu==2.1.0 -f https://paddlepaddle.org.cn/whl/stable.html

     Please confirm that the Python where you need to install PaddlePaddle is your expected location, because your computer may have multiple Python.
 Depending on the environment, you may need to replace Python in all command lines in the instructions with Python 3 or specific Python path.